 An image in your email signature can become unsharp when sending even when it still looked sharp when composing.

-The cause of this issue lies in the way Outlook on Windows handles your image in combination with its dpi value.
+The cause of this issue lies in the way Outlook on Windows handles your image in combination with its PPI value.

 Xink doesn't change your images at all and thus doesn't change its quality.

-The quickest and easiest way around this issue is to re-render your images at 96 dpi.
+The quickest and easiest way around this issue is to select 'Do not compress images in the file':